vanessa-kang/tp/docs/UserGuide.md

 __<ins>Caution:</ins>__

+* The value of CAP depends entirely on the modules and with corresponding grades added by the user in Academic Calendar Planner.
-* If there are no modules added, the current CAP and graded MCs are set to 0
+* If there are no modules added, the current CAP and graded MCs are set to 0.

 <br>